 - full body text

 Those customization features can be found in the menu Account > Settings.
-Technical details about the use of your own confirmation link (verification page) can be found on our dedicated knowledge base page.
+Technical details about the use of their own confirmation link (verification page) can be found on our dedicated knowledge base page.

 In some cases, an e-mail address must be verified multiple times.
-For example, if you register your .com domains at GoDaddy and your .net domains at Openprovider, both registrars will be required to verify the e-mail address.
-It is important that both verifications are completed, otherwise GoDaddy might suspend your .com domain or Openprovider might suspend your .net domain.
+For example, if a reseller register a .com domain at another registrar and resellers .net domains at Openprovider, both registrars will be required to verify the e-mail address.
+It is important that both verifications are completed, otherwise the other registrar might suspend your .com domain or Openprovider might suspend your .net domain.

 Even within Openprovider multiple verifications might be required, as there are a few gTLDs that Openprovider does not handle yet via its own registry account.
-If you have any doubts about this, contact our support department.
+If you have any doubts about the legitimacy of an email, contact our support department.